 Now, if you were to trust Google Translate and send such resume, you’d be sending the wrong message, wouldn’t you?

-If you didn’t know French or Spanish well enough to correct the errors, it would be better that you’d not trust Google Translate and ask someone who knows, or be honest with the recipient and tell them that you are not fluent in the language.
+If you didn’t know French or Spanish well enough to correct the errors, it would be better than you’d not trust Google Translate and ask someone who knows, or being honest with the recipient and tell them that you are not fluent in the language.